 Staff were supported in their roles through training, as well as by linking in with other agencies to ensure they had professional support and guidance as needed, to understand more complex and sensitive needs.

-The digital support planning system ensured staff could access the most current, detailed information about people.
-People told us they knew the staff who were coming to support them.
-Families had digital access to support plans and the system the service used allowed relatives to communicate with staff and managers through the 'Family Portal'.
+People's support plans provided staff with access to the most current, detailed information about people.
+People and families told us they knew the staff who were coming to support them, and families found it easy to speak with managers and senior staff.
 This helped people build positive relationships with staff and managers.

-People were well supported with their oral medication, and records confirmed that people were receiving their oral medication as prescribed.
+People were well supported with their medication, and records confirmed that people were receiving their medication as prescribed.
 The service regularly monitored and audited medication and staff received regular training to ensure safe practice which benefitted people's health.
-The service worked proactively with the health and social care partnership and relatives, to ensure the correct level of support was made available to people as their needs changed.
+The service worked proactively within the integrated health and social care team and relatives, to ensure the correct level of support was made available to people as their needs changed.
 Where there were people potentially at risk, this was responded to in a timely and appropriate manner.
-There was very good engagement with relevant professionals and interagency working.
+There was good engagement with relevant professionals and interagency working.

 The service worked in a way that respected people's rights whilst striking a balance of also ensuring their safety.
-Training for staff was very robust and updated training was provided to meet people's changing needs.
+Training for staff was robust and updated training was provided to meet people's changing needs.
 We heard from staff that they felt well supported with regards to learning and development needs.
 Staff demonstrated a clear understanding of their responsibilities to protect people from harm.
 They described the measures they needed to take to prevent adverse incidents or stressful situations.
 These were tailored to people's individual needs and personalities.
 This meant people and families could be confident that staff understood how to keep their loved ones safe.